Communist Party of Britain: Membership

-Former members include Bob Crow of the RMT union, Ken Gill of the Manufacturing, Science and Finance (MSF) union and Kate Hudson of the Campaign for Nuclear Disarmament (CND).
+Former members include Bob Crow of the RMT union, Ken Gill of the Manufacturing, Science and Finance (MSF) union, and Kate Hudson of the Campaign for Nuclear Disarmament (CND).
 Current members include Susan Michie, a member of the UK Government's Scientific Advisory Group for Emergencies and Independent SAGE advising on behavioural science measures during the COVID-19 pandemic.

 Size

-From 2006 to 2014 the party held a membership of over 900 members.
-In 2015 this figure dropped significantly to below 800 members, although it has since recovered with significant growth in the Young Communist League.
-At the 56th party congress it was reported that the party had grown to over 1.200 members.
+From 2006 to 2014, the party held a membership of over 900 members.
+In 2015, this figure dropped to below 800 members, although it has since recovered with growth in the Young Communist League.
+In 2018, there were 915 members of the CPB and YCL combined, and by 2019 it had increased to 1,011 members, At the 56th party congress in 2021 it was reported that the party had grown to over 1,200 members.
 As of 2022, the party maintains branches in most major cities.
-General Secretary Robert Griffiths says that CPB is organised in 'just about every part of Britain'.
+General Secretary, Robert Griffiths said in 2017 that CPB is organised in "just about every part of Britain".

+By December 2023 the party had grown to 1,308 members, along with 500 members of the YCL (some of whom also hold party membership).
+In July 2023, the party claimed via Twitter that it had a membership number not seen since the 1980s.